What does “Matsuri” mean?

 It is some controversy when Gion matsuri began but Gionsya Honen Roku(『祇園社本縁録』) , the document of Yasaka shrine, claims it started in 869 as Gion Goryo-e (祇園御霊会).

-On the other hand, it is assumed that politically ousted persons and those who died in despair became Onryo (怨霊).
+And it is assumed that politically ousted persons and those who died in despair became Onryo (怨霊).
 Most of them deceased in far out places from Kyoto, the ancient capital of Japan.
 Kyotoites believed that they cause malady and natural disasters like Ekishin.

 The oldest description of Goryo-e is found in Nihon Sandai Jitsuroku(『日本三代実録』), a history book compiled in Heian period (794-1192).
 It says that a Goryo-e took place at Shinsenen, a private garden for emperor, on 5th of May, 863.